erpc-io/eRPC/README.md

 ## Running eRPC over DPDK on Microsoft Azure VMs

   * eRPC works well on Azure VMs with accelerated networking.
-For now, eRPC supports only one RPC ID per machine on Azure.

   * Configure two Ubuntu 18.04 VMs as below.
 Use the same resource group and availability zone for both VMs.